Thelma Golden

-Thelma Golden (born September 22, 1965) is an American art curator, who is the Director and Chief Curator of The Studio Museum in Harlem, New York City, United States.
+Thelma Golden (born September 22, 1965) is an American art curator who is the director and chief curator of The Studio Museum in Harlem.
 She is noted as one of the originators of the term post-blackness.
 From 2017 to 2020, ArtReview chose her annually as one of the 10 most influential people in the contemporary art world.

 From 1991 to 1998, Golden was a curator at the Whitney Museum of American Art, where she gained a reputation for promoting young black conceptual artists.
 In her 1993 biennial and her 1994 exhibition Black Male, she introduced political and controversial works into the Whitney's collection.
 Golden joined the Studio Museum as Deputy Director for Exhibitions and Programs in 2000 before succeeding Lowery Stokes Sims, the museum's former director and president, in 2005.

 Early life and education

-Thelma Golden grew up in Queens, New York, the daughter of Arthur Golden and Thelma (née Eastmond) Golden.
+Thelma Golden grew up in Queens, New York City, the daughter of Arthur Golden and Thelma (née Eastmond) Golden.
 She had an interest in art from an early age and was particularly influenced by H. W. Janson's History of Art.
 She had her first hands-on training as a senior in high school at the New Lincoln School, training as a curatorial apprentice at the Metropolitan Museum of Art.
 Her decision to become a curator was inspired by Lowery Stokes Sims, the first African-American curator of that museum.
-Golden graduated from Buckley Country Day School in 1980 and earned a B.A. in Art History and African-American Studies from Smith College in 1987.
+Golden graduated from Buckley Country Day School in 1980 and earned a B.A. degree in Art History and African-American Studies from Smith College in 1987.

 As a student, Golden helped put several exhibitions together at the Smith College Museum of Art, including one called Dorothy C. Miller: With an Eye to American Art, about the "Americans" exhibitions of MoMA curator Dorothy Canning Miller.
 Golden also worked as an intern at The Studio Museum in 1985, where she cataloged the papers of painter Benny Andrews among other tasks.
 She also worked under curator Kellie Jones, whom Golden later credited with having "taught me what it meant to do the work".